ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/iframe.md

 ---
 # Iframe

-The **Iframe** widget is used to embed another HTML page into the current one and display iframes in your app.
+The **Iframe** component is used to embed another HTML page into the current one and display iframes in your app.

 <div style={{paddingTop:'24px'}}>